 Dúchas drew down funding for the project under a ERDF grant and the OPW architects designed and co-ordinated the restoration of the Old Gasworks building.
-Cork County Council provided the site and has proudly supported Skibbereen Heritage Centre since its opening.
+Cork County Council provided the site and proudly owns and runs Skibbereen Heritage Centre since its opening.

 Skibbereen Heritage Centre has two primary exhibitions – one on the Great Famine, the second on Lough Hyne, and also provides a genealogy service for the greater West Cork area.
-Skibbereen Famine Committee was a key driver in the establishment of the initial Famine exhibition, supported by Skibbereen Muintir na Tíre.
+Skibbereen Famine Committee was a key driver of the inaugral Famine exhibition, supported by Skibbereen Muintir na Tíre.

-Since it opened, Skibbereen Heritage Centre has grown and developed its exhibitions with the support of the Ireland Funds, LEADER, The Heritage Council and Cork County Council.
+Since it opened, Skibbereen Heritage Centre has grown and developed its exhibitions with the support of Cork County Council, Ireland Funds, LEADER and The Heritage Council.
 It has commissioned a TV documentary, published books and created a walking trail app of the town and has welcomed many thousands of visitors to Skibbereen.
-It has also created a database of over 350,000 genealogy records, many of which are accessible on our genealogy page.
+It has also created a database of hundreds of thousands of genealogy records, many of which are accessible on our genealogy page.